 - Contraceptive pill: When period symptoms are severe, doctors sometimes suggest birth control pills to help keep hormone levels more regulated.

 - Supplements: Iron supplements such as Active Iron can help support iron levels throughout your cycle.
-Active Iron is clinically proven to increase iron levels by 94% while helping to avoid the common side effects of iron, including constipation, nausea, and diarrhea.
+Active Iron is clinically proven to increase iron levels by 94% while helping to avoid the common side effects of iron, including constipation, nausea, and diarrhoea.

 - Exercise: Regular aerobic physical activity throughout the month can help with period-induced fatigue.
 A 2015 study published in the National Library of Medicine corroborates this tip.
-They found that participants who exercised regularly showed a significant reduction in period fatigue.
+They found that participants who exercised regularly showed a significant reduction in PMS fatigue.

 - Sleep: A woman’s baseline body temperature increases by about 0.5C before her period, which may lead to poor sleep.
 If you’re struggling to fall asleep, try lowering the temperature of your home before going to bed.
 Aim to get about eight hours of sleep each night to ease period symptoms like depression, anxiety, and fatigue.

 - Relaxation techniques: Find healthy ways to cope with stress, like meditation, breathing exercises, gentle exercise, yoga, massages, or warm baths.
 These techniques can help you wind down before bed and enjoy a deeper night’s sleep.

 - Acupuncture: A 2014 review published in the BMC found that acupuncture resulted in a 50% or better reduction of period symptoms.